-The UE shall apply the SI acquisition procedure as defined in clause 5.2.2.3 upon cell selection (e.g. upon power on), cell-reselection, return from out of coverage, after reconfiguration with sync completion, after entering RAN from another RAT; whenever the UE does not have a valid version in the stored SI.
+The UE shall apply the SI acquisition procedure as defined in clause 5.2.2.3 upon cell selection (e.g. upon power on), cell-reselection, return from out of coverage, after reconfiguration with sync completion, after entering NR-RAN from another RAT, upon receiving an indication that the system information has changed, upon receiving a PWS notification; whenever the UE does not have a valid version of a stored SI.

-Editor’s Note: [FFS_Standalone if upon receiving HO command the SI acquisition depend on stored SI]
+Editor’s Note: [FFS if upon receiving HO command the SI acquisition depend on stored SI]

-When the UE acquires a MasterInformationBlock or a SystemInformationBlockType1 or a SI message in a currently camped/serving cell as described in clause 5.2.2.3, the UE shall store the acquired SI.
+When the UE acquires a MIB or a SIB1 or a SI message in a currently camped/serving cell as described in clause 5.2.2.3, the UE shall store the acquired SI.
+A version of the SI that the UE stored is out of date after 3 hours.
+The UE may use such a stored version of the SI except MIB and SIB1 e.g. after cell re-selection, upon return from out of coverage or after the reception of SI change indication.

+NOTE: The storage and management of the stored SI in addition to the SI relevant for the current camped/serving cell is left to UE implementation.